Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: -frieze patterns and quiddity sequences

 where the $ k-1 $ highest and lowest rows only contain $ 0 $, the next rows after that contain only $ 1 $ and all other entries $ m_{i,j} $ for $ i \in \Z $ and $ j \in \{1,\dots,w\} $ are not known. \begin{itemize} \item[(i)] The array is called a $ \SL_k $-frieze pattern if all $ k \times k $-diamonds of entries have determinant $ 1 $. $ w $ is called the width of the frieze pattern. \item[(ii)] If all $ (k+1) \times (k+1) $-diamonds have determinant $ 0 $ the frieze pattern is called tame. \end{itemize} \end{defi}

 One can more generally define $ \SL_k $-frieze patterns over rings, this is used for instance in \cite{baur2021friezes}.
-We will only consider tame $ \SL_k $-frieze patterns over fields in this paper. \\ Recall that the Grassmannian $ \G(k,n) $ over $ K $ can be embedded into projective space using the Plücker embedding
+We will only consider tame $ \SL_k $-frieze patterns over fields in this paper.
+Note that tame $ \SL_k $-frieze patterns are periodic with horizontal period $ n := w + k + 1 $ (see for instance \cite{morier2014linear} Corollary 7.1.1). \begin{defi} We write $ \mathcal{F}_K(k,n) $ for the set of all tame $ \SL_k $-frieze patterns with period $ n $ over the field $ K $.
+If $ K = \F_q $ is a finite field we write $ f_q(k,n) := \lvert \mathcal{F}_{\F_q}(k,n) \rvert $. \end{defi} Recall that the Grassmannian $ \G(k,n) $ over $ K $ can be embedded into projective space using the Plücker embedding

 Let $ \{e_1,\dots,e_n\} $ be the standard basis of $ K^n $.
 Then a basis of $ \bigwedge\nolimits^k K^n $ is given by the vectors $ e_{i_1} \wedge \dots \wedge e_{i_k} $ with $ 1 \leq i_1 < i_2 < \dots < i_k \leq n $.
 We denote the corresponding coordinates in the homogeneous coordinate ring $ K[\pr(\bigwedge^k K^n)] $ by $ x_{\{i_1,\dots,i_n\}} $.
 Now let $ \pi: K[\pr(\bigwedge^k K^n)] \to K[\G(k,n)] $ be the canonical projection.